Ysterhout Dot Net

 The Nosler site additionally provides the following information :

-Randy Selby describes the method in his video - Loading for a Wildcat Cartridge.
-I recommend you watch the whole video.
+Randy Selby describes the method in his video - Measuring for pressure.

 This is how these measurements were taken.